-Ground almonds are sometime incorporated into the dough, giving the cookies an extra crunchy texture.
+These cardamom cookies are also called khourabia in the Armenian culture.
+Sometimes these cookies are shaped into triangles and other times into braids.
+Ground almonds are sometimes incorporated into the dough, giving the cookies an extra crunchy texture.

-Ghraybeh are often prepared during ramadan and in celebration of Eid, a religious Muslim holiday celebrating the end of the fast held during Ramadan.
+Ghraybeh are often prepared during Ramadan and in celebration of Eid, a religious Muslim holiday celebrating the end of the fast held during Ramadan.
+Christians in the Middle East also love these cookies and enjoy them throughout the year and for Easter and Christmas.

-🧐 Why This Recipe Works
+😍 Why You'll Love This Recipe

 🛒 What You Need For This Recipe

-🔖 Recipe Ingredients & Substitutions
+🔖 Ingredients & Substitutions

-- Butter: I prefer to use unsalted room temperature butter so that I can control the amount of salt in the recipe.
+- Butter: I prefer to use unsalted room-temperature butter so that I can control the amount of salt in the recipe.
 If you only have salted butter, don't add additional salt.
 Some recipes also call for ghee.

 - Flour: Some Ghraybeh recipes call for almond flour and wheat flour.
 I don't recommend using anything but all-purpose flour.
 If you do, you may not get the right texture or the other ingredients may need to be adjusted.